icrto/ImageClefMedical/README.md

 ## Requirements

+You can find the package requirements in the requirements.txt file.

 For pycocoevalcap make sure that your locale has en_US.UTF-8, otherwise computing METEOR will throw an error.
 To change your locale just do ```sudo update-locale LC_ALL=en_US.UTF-8``` and reboot your computer.

 ## Dataset Structure